rfervari/rfervari.github.io/_pages/publications.md

 >*Journal of Logic and Computation (JLC), volume 35, issue 1, pages 1-35, 2025.*

 * S. Demri and **R. Fervari**. [**On the Effects of Adding Assignments in Linear-Time Temporal Logics Modulo Theories.**](https://cs.famaf.unc.edu.ar/~rfervari/files/papers/2025-kr1.pdf)
->*Proceedings of the 22nd International Conference on Principles of Knowledge Representation and Reasoning (KR 2025), to appear.*
+>*In Proceedings of the 22nd International Conference on Principles of Knowledge Representation and Reasoning (KR 2025), to appear.*

 * P. F. Castro, P. R. D'Argenio and **R. Fervari**. [**How Lucky Are You to Know Your Way?
 A Probabilistic Approach to Knowing How Logics.**](https://cs.famaf.unc.edu.ar/~rfervari/files/papers/2025-kr2.pdf)
->*Proceedings of the 22nd International Conference on Principles of Knowledge Representation and Reasoning
->(KR 2025), to appear.*
+>*In Proceedings of the 22nd International Conference on Principles of Knowledge Representation and Reasoning (KR 2025), to appear.*

 * **R. Fervari**, D. Figueiredo and Manuel A. Martins. [**Graded Relation Updates in Modal Logic.**](https://cs.famaf.unc.edu.ar/~rfervari/files/papers/2025-wollic.pdf)
 >*In Logic, Language, Information and Computation (WoLLIC), 2025, to appear.*